namin/llm-verified-with-monte-carlo-tree-search/README.md

 Using Monte Carlo Tree Search (MCTS), it explores the space of possible generation of a verified program, and it checks at every step that it's on the right track by calling the verifier.

-This prototype uses Dafny or Coq.
+This prototype uses Dafny, Coq, or Lean.

 Logs for example runs can be found in the [log](log) directory.
 Scroll to the very end of a log to see [a chosen solution](https://github.com/namin/llm-verified-with-monte-carlo-tree-search/blob/main/log/opt0_alt.txt#L7661).